Best Marriage & Family Therapy (MFT) Degree Programs in New Hampshire 2026

 Campus Based - Visit Website

-- COAMFTE fully accredited program
+- COAMFTE accredited program.

-- Two-year master's degree
+- Two-year full-time study.

-- Campus-based clinical facilities
+- Supervised clinical training.

 University of New Hampshire College of Professional Studies Online